googlefonts/gf-docs/MakingPullRequestsToGF/README.md

 And finally push your branch to google/fonts
 ```
-git push origin family-name:family-name
+git push origin family-name
 ```

-Finally, go to *github.com/google/fonts* and open the PR from family-name-pr to master.
+Finally, go to *github.com/google/fonts* and open the PR from `family-name-pr` to `main`.
 You’ll see a banner at the top of your repo, so click the button and make that PR!

 ---